Council of Clermont: Robert

-Other versions
+Baldric

 About the same time, Baldric, archbishop of Dol, also basing his account generally on Gesta Francorum, reported an emotional sermon focusing on the offenses of the Muslims and the reconquest of the Holy Land in terms likely to appeal to chivalry.
 Like Fulcher he also recorded that Urban deplored the violence of the Christian knights of Gaul.
 "It is less wicked to brandish your sword against Saracens," Baldric's Urban cries, comparing them to the Amalekites.
 The violence of knights he wanted to see ennobled in the service of Christ, defending the churches of the East as if defending a mother.
 Baldric asserts that Urban, there on the spot, appointed the bishop of Puy to lead the crusade.

+Guibert

 Guibert, abbot of Nogent in his Dei gesta per Francos (1107/8) also made that Urban emphasize the reconquest of the Holy Land more than help to the Greeks or other Christians there.
 This emphasis may, as in the case of Robert and Baldric, be due to the influence account of the reconquest of Jerusalem in the Gesta Francorum.
 Urban's speech in Guibert's version, emphasizes the sanctity of the Holy Land, which must be in Christian possession so that prophecies about the end of the world could be fulfilled.